tugbayatilla/adventofcode23/README.md

 - I wrote down all test cases first this time. unfortunately there is no `it.todo` in mocha like in jest. it would be great to have such functionality right now yet it is also good enough for me now.
 - There is `it.skip` in mocha, i will go with that one for now.

+- when i found the answer, i did re-arranging the files and a small refactoring. good enough for now.
+- i also spent a lot of time to write a function to read a file :) idiot...

+## Day 2